miklevin/MikeLev.in/_posts/2022-10-01-harmonizing-a-windows-side-python-script-with-a-linux-side-python-script.md

 ---
 date: 2022-10-01
 title: Harmonizing a Windows-side Python Script with a Linux-side Python Script
-permalink: /blog/harmonizing-a-windows-side-python-script-with-a-linux-side-python-script/
 headline: "Tackling a Complex Project: How I Harmonized a Windows-side Python Script with a Linux-side Python Script"
 description: I recently completed a project on JupyterLab, LXD, and WSL that required 60K queries and the use of a VPN and Windows desktop client.
 To make the process easier, I created a Python-side script to check for the existence of a file.
 Read my blog post to find out how I tackled this complex project!
 keywords: Windows, Linux, Python, Script, JupyterLab, LXD, WSL, VPN, Windows Desktop Client, PyWinAuto, Automation, File, Existence
-categories: automation, python, script, lxd, linux, wsl, jupyterlab
+categories: python, jupyterlab, linux, wsl, automation, lxd, script
+permalink: /blog/harmonizing-a-windows-side-python-script-with-a-linux-side-python-script/
 layout: post
 ---

 I did a project last week that really tested my JupyerLab on LXD on WSL approach.
 It was a SERP scraping job that had nearly 60K queries in all.
 Now